mwreed1/color-blocking/README.md

-# color-blocking
+# Color Blocking

+Simplify images for a smaller color pallete (size k)

+## Use:

-Choose # number of colors, filename, and the tolerance for color variation in Image.java file.
+Choose # number of colors, filename, and the tolerance for color variation in `Image.java` file.

 See below for 256 colors:

 ![](https://github.com/mwreed1/color-blocking/blob/main/images/flower.jpeg)